Tejon Indian casino proposed for south of Bakersfield moves forward after years of work

 A casino project proposed by the Tejon Indian Tribe for a 306-acre area south of Bakersfield has taken an important step forward after years of work by U.S. Bureau of Indian Affairs.

-The Bureau will use the scoping report to develop an all-encompassing environmental impact statement, which will be used to make a recommendation to the U.S. Secretary of the Interior for its decision on if the tribe is allowed to construct the casino on what is now farmland just west of Mettler.
+The bureau will use the scoping report to develop an all-encompassing environmental impact statement, which will be used to make a recommendation to the U.S. Department of the Interior for its decision on if the tribe is allowed to construct the casino on what is now farmland just west of Mettler.

-The tribe gained sovereignty in 2012, after the government admitted that the tribe was improperly omitted from the list of federally-recognized tribes from an administrative error.
-As of 2017 the tribe claimed 944 members that largely resided in Kern County.
+The tribe gained sovereignty in 2012, after the government admitted that the tribe was improperly omitted from the list of federally recognized tribes due to an administrative error.
+As of 2017, the tribe claimed 944 members that largely resided in Kern County.

 The Tejon Tribe did not respond to requests for comment.